mpkuperman/MarketRisk.jl/README.md

-**MarketRisk.jl** is a Julia library wich provides high performance market risk measures for your portfolio.
+**MarketRisk.jl** is a Julia library wich provides high-performance market risk measures for your portfolio.
 It currently supports:

 -  [Value at Risk (VaR)](https://en.wikipedia.org/wiki/Value_at_risk): Most popular market risk measure which gives maximum possible loss given a confidence level and a time horizon.